 If you need a quick reference for cooking rice, here is the timing I use for cooking the most common varieties of rice

 - White Rice (long or short grain): 4 minutes at high pressure

 - Brown Rice (long or short grain): 22 minutes at high pressure

 - Wild Rice: 25-30 minutes at high pressure

 I do recommend rinsing your rice in a fine mesh strainer first, to help remove the starch that can give rice a gummy texture.
-If you skip this step (I do when I’m in a rush) I recommend adding an extra 1/4 cup of water when you cook the rice, to account for moisture difference.
+If you skip this step (I do when I’m in a rush), add an extra 1/4 cup of water when you cook the rice, to account for the moisture difference.

 How much rice can you cook in the Instant Pot?

 The most rice I’ve ever cooked at one time is 3 cups of dry rice with 3 cups of water.
 I think you could probably go up to 5 cups of dry rice, as long as you don’t fill the pot more than halfway full for safety.
 (So a larger 8-quart pot will be able to hold more than a 6-quart pot.)